Search

 A. Scientific Excellence

-Describe your research area and its significance inside and outside your field(s).
-Include the description (one of) your current research projects and a potential output and/or outcome.
+A1: Describe your area of expertise and its significance inside and outside your field(s).
+Include the description of (one of) your current projects and a potential output and/or outcome.
 (2200 characters)

-What was your journey towards becoming an independent scholar?
 What challenges did you face, and how did you overcome them?
-How is your “independence” as a researcher demonstrated? [please see above for the definition of independent scholar – note this doesn’t always imply you are Principal Investigator].
+How is your “independence” as a researcher or professional demonstrated?
 (2200 characters)

-What are your distinctive skills, and how did you acquire them?
+A3: What are your distinctive skills as a researcher or professional, and how did you acquire them?
 (2200 characters)

-What are your major achievements as a researcher?
+A4: What are your major achievements?
 What did you find, what difference did it make, and why is this relevant?
-Please explicitly include three (3) most significant research outputs and outcomes (of any kind).
+Please explicitly include your three (3) most significant outputs.
+Please do not just list your major publications, awards, and grants.
+Focus on the content of your work and explain in your own words why it is significant for science or society.
 (2200 characters)

-What are your contributions in support of scholarly communities, mentorship, teaching and research culture?
+A5: What were your contributions in support of scholarly communities, mentorship, teaching and research culture?
 Please also include any engagement across disciplines or across national borders.
 (2200 characters)

 B. Demonstrated commitment to society

+B1.
 How did you engage for the benefit of wider society (beyond academia) in conjunction with your scholarly expertise, which communities did you engage with, and why?
-Please consider any form of engagement, including but not limited to social and community engagement, science communication, science policy, science diplomacy, science for policy or science advice?
-[Refer to the FAQs for definitions of activities considered as science policy, diplomacy, advice].
+Please consider any form of engagement, including but not limited to social and community engagement, science communication, science policy, science diplomacy, science for policy or science advice.
 (1550 characters)

 C. GYA Engagement

+C3.
 What contributions do you envisage making to the GYA?
+Do we have an ongoing project you would like to be part of?
 Is there any new initiative or potential project that the GYA should get involved in?
 What role can you play, or what commitments can you make?
 (1550 characters)

 There are a lot of complementary definitions of the concepts, but a proxy can be understood as follows: